Buyer Education

 Washington State law (RCW 64.34) does not mandate reserve studies for condominiums, but well-managed buildings conduct them every three to five years.
 If a building you are considering has not had a reserve study done recently, that is a concern worth raising.

-- Inventory of all major building components (roof, siding, windows, elevators, HVAC systems, parking structures, plumbing, etc.)
+Inventory of all major building components — roof, siding, windows, elevators, HVAC systems, parking structures, plumbing, and more.

-- Projected replacement or repair costs in future dollars (adjusted for inflation)
+Projected replacement or repair costs in future dollars, adjusted for inflation, so the HOA can plan with realistic numbers.

-- Recommended annual reserve contribution to fully fund projected needs
+Recommended annual reserve contribution to fully fund projected needs, giving the HOA a clear savings target.

 How to Read Reserve Fund Health

-- 40% to 69% funded: Adequate but watch closely.
 The HOA may need to increase contributions or faces some risk of needing an assessment for unexpected repairs.
+Not a dealbreaker, but dig deeper into the HOA's plan to improve funding levels.

-- Below 40% funded: Underfunded.
 The building is at elevated risk for special assessments.
 This should be a serious consideration for any buyer.
+A $20,000 to $50,000 assessment can arrive with little warning if the roof fails or the building envelope needs repair.

 Why Reserves Matter to Buyers